CCSI-Toolset/FOQUS/docs/source/chapt_flowsheet/reference/home.rst

   G. **DRM-Builder** displays the dynamic reduced model builder, which can be used to develop reduced models for dynamic simulations.
   H. **Settings** displays the main FOQUS settings window.

 2. **Help** toggles the Help browser.
-The Help browser contains HTML help, as well as additional licensing information about other libraries and software included in the FOQUS installation.
+The Help browser contains HTML help, licensing and copyright information, log messages, and debugging console.

 3. The main Session window displays information about the current session and is divided into three tabs: